Ecological drivers for Parnassius apollo conservation on Gotland: behaviour and habitat use

 Central Research Questions

-How does habitat quality affect the behavior and population density of P. apollo?
-What does the time budgets of larvae and adult P. apollo look like?
+This thesis is led by Hedda Brunbäck Larsen and explores the ecology of P. apollo through the following questions: How does habitat quality affect the behavior and population density of P. apollo?
+What do the time budgets of larvae and adult P. apollo look like?
 What factors influence the oviposition site selection of female P. apollo?
-How does the distribution of host plant and nectar sources relate to its density and distribution?
+And how does the distribution of host plants and nectar sources relate to its density and distribution?

 Background and Aims